N.O.R.E.: 2001–2007: Name change and reggaeton era

 N.O.R.E. went on to release two more solo albums.
 The first, his fifth album Noreality, was released in 2007 and supported by the single "Set It Off", featuring vocals and production from Swizz Beatz.
 N.O.R.E. released his CD/DVD, Noreality, in September via a joint venture with his own Thugged Out Militainment label and Babygrande Records.
 The album features guest appearances from Jadakiss, Three 6 Mafia, Kanye West, Pharrell, Mobb Deep's Prodigy, Bun B, Tru Life, David Banner, Kurupt and Capone.
 Swizz Beatz is among the producers.
 The DVD, which was made available in limited quantities, is based on the rapper's life.

 The second album S.O.R.E., was controversially released in 2009.
 N.O.R.E. would go on to denounce S.O.R.E., calling it an album he had nothing to do with, as he asked fans not to purchase it.
 The album is a reference to his stage name and his first album which is a backronym for "Niggaz on (the) Run Eatin'", which makes "S.O.R.E.", "Still on (the) Run Eatin'".
 The term was first used in late 2007, when N.O.R.E. released a song titled "Still on the Run Eatin'", featuring Lil Wayne.
 N.O.R.E. said in a video blog that he didn't approve of this album.
 He stated the album's artwork was of him at 310 pounds, adding that he had lost 62 pounds since then.
 He also mentioned that five songs on the album were actually handed in, while the rest were pulled off the internet, some of which were recorded in 2007, probably stemming from his label's financial issues.
 He later stated he was working on an album known as N.O.R.E.
 Pt.
-2: Born Again, later retitled Student of the Game.
+2: Born Again, ultimately retitled Student of the Game.